gianghitran/HCMAIC25_A-Multimodal-Video-Retrieval-Framework-with-LLM-Driven-Query-Expansion-and-Hybrid-Filtering/README.md

 # HCMAIC25_A-Multimodal-Video-Retrieval-Framework-with-LLM-Driven-Query-Expansion-and-Hybrid-Filtering
 A high-performance Multimodal Video Retrieval framework featuring LLM-driven query expansion (Gemini/GPT) and hybrid vector-text filtering.
 Top 50 Finalist at HCMC AI Challenge 2025.
-Our [paper](paper_569.pdf) is accepted publication pending at Proceedings of the 14th International Symposium on Information and Communication Technology (SOICT 2025)
+Our [paper](paper_569.pdf) is accepted, with publication pending in the Proceedings of the 14th International Symposium on Information and Communication Technology (SOICT 2025)

+@inproceedings{vi2025heliosearch,
+  author       = {Chau The Vi, Nguyen The Luan, Tran Gia Nghi, Mai Nguyen Phuc Minh, Ngo Duc Hoang Son,Nguyen Huu Quyen and Phan The Duy}, title        = {{HelioSearch}: A Multimodal Video Retrieval Framework with {LLM}-Driven Query Expansion and Hybrid Filtering}, booktitle    = {Proceedings of the 14th International Symposium on Information and Communication Technology (SOICT 2025)}, series       = {CCIS}, year         = {2025}, publisher    = {Springer}, address      = {Nha Trang, Vietnam}, date         = {12--14 December 2025}
+}
 # About
 HCMAIC25: Multimodal Video Retrieval Framework LLM-Driven Query Expansion & Hybrid Filtering This repository contains the source code for our project in the [Ho Chi Minh AI Challenge 2025](https://aichallenge.hochiminhcity.gov.vn/) (Top 50 Finalist).
 We developed a unified framework for large-scale video event retrieval, inspired by international benchmarks like LSC and VBS.